rdpatil4/ESClient/README.md

 =========

 Elastic search client tool for easy search, edit and delete Index documents.
-The resuls are presented in tabular format instead of JSON for easy reading.
+The search results are presented in tabular format instead of JSON for easy reading.

 ###Configuration: